lijunsong/pollen-mode/README.md

 Pollen mode makes it easy to insert lozenge in a non-disturbing way: insert `@` and hit the tab. `@` will be turned into lozenge.

-Actually I plan to abandon emacs typical keybindings for most editing in this pollen-mode.
-I think composing with multiple key strokes is annoying.
+Along with tag function completions (see below), it is so easy to insert tag functions now.

 ## Block editing

-Pollen mode provides a keybinding for editing blocks. `C-c '` will put the block under cursor into another buffer for special editing.
+Pollen mode provides a key-binding for editing blocks. `C-c '` will put the block under cursor into another buffer for special editing.
 You can turn on any mode you want in the new buffer without interfering original one.